IndaPlus23/RaySorcerers-Instructions/task-06-clang/README.md

 For help with code setup, begin by copying the contents of `./kattis_template/main.c` into your `.c` file.

+If you're not familiar with the C language I recommend reading up on it online, for example [GeeksForGekks](https://www.geeksforgeeks.org/c-programming-language/).

 ## Assignment 1 - Kattis

 Solve [A Different Problem](https://open.kattis.com/problems/different), which is now on Open Kattis and not KTH's Kattis (i.e. not locked behind courses😄).